brillout/goldpage/docs/readme.template.md

 This is Goldpage's default setting.

 ###### `renderToDom: true` & `renderToHtml: true`

-denotes the practice of rendering a page twice: the page is first rendered to HTML with Node.js and then re-rendered to the DOM in the browser.
-(The browser-side re-rendering is commonly called "hydration".)
-(Modern view libraries, such as React and Vue, are able to render views to the DOM as well as to HTML.)

 The idea here is to render your page's content to HTML for gains in SEO, social sharing, and performance.
 The page is then re-rendered to the DOM to be able to have stateful React/Vue components and thus interactive views.